halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 This is not a "normal" find for a CTF.
 However, this is a *DevSecOps learning path*; likely, the author of this challenge wants you to understand the importance of hardening your entire CI/CD, including *access to the entire repository*, *especially* when that repository contains hardcoded secrets (flags).

+*Note: The user `melmols`, who maintains this repository, also appears in /home/ubuntu/.ssh/authorized_hosts.
+Based on previous challenges in this learning path, it is possible that they used SSH to deploy the application to this instance.*

 You are welcome, and perhaps encouraged, to inspect this repository inside and out, as it may will certainly help you complete the CTF more quickly.
 However, I feel like this is taking the easy way out, so I will continue with testing the system as a black-grey box.

 Anyway, let's pretend that the devs have secured the project repository, but deployed the `.git` folder.
 This is not a good practice.
-To demonstrate why, let's talk about the `index` file.
+To demonstrate why, lest's talk about the `index` file.

 From the [Git docs](https://git-scm.com/docs/index-format), you can learn all about the structure of this binary file.
 Of importance, let's review the Index Entries: